divya06122001/AWS_Projects/Automatically_STARTandSTOP_EC2/Readme.md

 ## Embark on Your Journey: Introduction to Essential Services
 <p align="justify">
 As we move forward, you'll discover a <b>beginner-friendly introduction</b> to the essential services used in this project, perfect for those <b>new to the topic</b>.
-However, if you're already well-versed or have hands-on experience with these services, simply [click here](#getting-started) to jump right into getting started! 🚀🌟
+However, if you're already well-versed or have hands-on experience with these services, simply <a href="#getting-started">click here</a> to jump right into getting started! 🚀🌟

 <!-- OVERVIEW OF AMAZON EC2 -->
 ## Amazon EC2: Introduction and Key Features